Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Pros of secondary

-• Immediate liquidity: Secondary provides cash now, not at some future liquidity event.
+• Immediate liquidity: Secondary provides cash at closing, not deferred to a future exit event.

-• Clear outcome: Once the transaction closes, the result is final and easy to understand.
+• Definitive outcome: Once the transaction closes, the founder has reduced ownership and increased liquidity.

 • Broad market familiarity: Many founders, investors, and advisors already understand how secondary works, which can reduce initial hesitation.

-• Works in many situations: Secondary can be used even when a founder does not qualify for more structured or tax-optimized alternatives.
+• Broad applicability: Secondary can be executed even when a founder does not qualify for more structured secondary alternatives such as equity pooling or private equity exchange fund models.

 Cons of secondary

 • Discount to valuation: Secondary transactions are typically priced below the latest funding round valuation.
-Discounts of 10–20% are common, and can be higher depending on demand and timing.
+The founder absorbs the liquidity discount.

-• Taxable event: Selling shares typically triggers capital gains taxes, reducing the net cash a founder actually keeps.
+• Taxable event: Selling shares typically triggers capital gains taxes at closing, reducing the net cash a founder actually keeps.

 • Uneven market access: Not every private company has real secondary demand.
 Liquidity depends heavily on brand, momentum, and recency of the last round.